Magicrafter13/NetDot/draft-spec.md

 - `request-start` and `request-restart`: Both have the same meaning, and that is to ask the server to start a new game.
 How the server handles this is up to them (though my approach at the time was to just send a chat message telling everyone they wanted to start - or at least once I added chat).
 - `request-stop`: Client wishes to stop the game - implied that they want to return to the lobby and allow new people to join.
 - `request-join`: Informs the server a client is attempting to connect (sent after receiving `network-busy`).
 I know.
 It doesn't make any sense, since the server already knows this?
 I guess the thinking is, they can leave after `network-busy`, but if they really want to play, they can tell the server.
 (No doubt I sent a chat message once that feature was added.)

+# Addon/Feature Examples
+Any ideas I came up with while writing this document that I do not want to make part of the official specification.
+- "Lobby Art": You could allow players to make lines while in the lobby to mess around, even overwriting existing lines.